-Travel expenses and visa fees are reimbursed (on presentation of the relevant receipts) according to the rules of the Council of Europe.
+Travel expenses and visa fees are reimbursed (on presentation of the relevant receipts) according to the rules of the Council of Europe and the Anna Lindh Foundation.
 Only the participants who attend the entire training course can be reimbursed.
 The payment will be made either by bank transfer after the course, or at the end of the course in cash (in Euros).